AR Storytelling Platform For Brands

 Getting the app out in the world

 All this time we haven't talked much about the back-end system of the app.
-To deliver all this content via the internet connection, we needed to build a robust solution to manage all the rules and dependencies on the server.
+To deliver all those different types of content via the internet connection, we needed to build a robust solution to manage all the rules and dependencies on the server.
 Furthermore, we needed a front-end system for clients to manage it all.
-I talked to various stakeholders including Justin, developers, artists, and the brands to figure out the right approach and needs for content management.
+I talked to various stakeholders including developers, artists, and the brands to figure out the right approach and needs for content management.

 The app has been in use with selected clients for several years now.
 Many artists around the world augmented their art pieces and learned about augmented art at first using this app.
 Every year during Art Basel, the app is there, augmenting multiple experiences around the venue.
 We worked with companies such as Paramount pictures, Viceroy Hotels, Compass, and RTFKT.